 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Emergency medical training is crucial, and studies have shown that the best available training comes from non-animal, human simulators.
-By using pigs instead of human simulators, LIFE FORCE and UTCOM personnel are receiving vastly inferior training.
+By using pigs instead of human simulators, UTCOM personnel are receiving vastly inferior training.
 Why?
 Pigs’ anatomy and physiology are vastly different from those of humans—their skin is thicker and their blood takes longer to coagulate, for example—which makes maiming pigs irrelevant to human emergency medicine.

-When PETA became aware of this misguided training, we fired off a letter to LIFE FORCE Air Medical and Erlanger Health System, demanding a switch to more effective, ethical, and economical non-animal training methods.
-We also sent a follow-up letter to the chancellor of the University of Tennessee Health Science Center.
+When PETA became aware of this misguided training, we fired off a letter to the chancellor of the University of Tennessee Health Science Center (UTHSC), demanding a switch to more effective, ethical, and economical non-animal training methods.
+Emmy winner and star of Babe, James Cromwell, also wrote to Chancellor Peter F. Buckley, M.D., demanding the same.

 Giuseppe Pizzorno, Ph.D., Pharm.D.